-The Latest version CentOS 7.6 is available to upgrade.
-All the CentOS 7.5, 7.4, 7.3, 7.2 7.1 and 7.0 users can upgrade their system to latest release.
+The Latest version CentOS 7.7 is available to upgrade.
+All the CentOS 7.6, 7.5, 7.4, 7.3, 7.2 7.1 and 7.0 users can upgrade their system to the latest release.
 All the users running with WHM/cPanel don’t need to do anything.
-WHM/cPanel will automatically upgrade their operating system to next scheduled upgrade.
-If you are using CentOS without cPanel, this article is helpful for you for upgrading your current CentOS 7.x to latest CentOS 7.6.
+WHM/cPanel will automatically upgrade its operating system to the next scheduled upgrade.
+If you are using CentOS without cPanel, this article is helpful for you for upgrading your current CentOS 7.x to the latest CentOS 7.6.

 Step 1 – Check Current CentOS Version

 CentOS systems keep version details in

 cat /etc/centos-release CentOS Linux release 7.6.1810 (Core)

 Before upgrading centos make sure you have taken a backup of all your data to the remote location.
 Below are a few suggested items to backup.

 - Backup all databases ( MySQL, PostgreSQL, etc.. )